mastodon/documentation/content/en/dev/setup.md

 In order to work with emails, you'll need Sidekiq, Redis and PostgreSQL running, and then emails can be viewed by visiting: `http://localhost:3000/letter_opener/`

+If you're developing in docker, you'll need to set the `REMOTE_DEV=true` environment variable.

 ## Useful commands for testing {#testing}

 `rspec`